lindleyw/autonav/readme.txt

-     crop="1"        Crops images to fit exact size, or "0" to fit maximum into size. start="1"       Starts at the second image or page (counting from zero) count="2"       Includes only two images or pages imgrel="lightbox" Sets the relation tag of the <a> to be: rel="lightbox" group="vacation1" When combined with imgrel="lightbox*" this sets the relation tag to be: rel="lightbox[vacation1]
+     crop="1"        Crops images to fit exact size, or "0" to fit maximum into size. start="1"       Starts at the second image or page (counting from zero) count="2"       Includes only two images or pages paged="12"      Displays 12 images on one 'page' along with next/prev, and page numbers.
+NOTE: 'start' and 'count' are applied first to trim which images are included in those displayed and paged. imgrel="lightbox" Sets the relation tag of the <a> to be: rel="lightbox" group="vacation1" When combined with imgrel="lightbox*" this sets the relation tag to be: rel="lightbox[vacation1]